GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 (Is there really a minus-sign at the start of that video ID on YouTube, haven't noticed all the years I had that up on www.LazyWake.com )

-If you think the hug of a person, the smell of a person, the voice of a person, The Matrix confrontation of the hive mind - is not significant.
+If you think the hug of a person, the smell of a person, the voice of a person, The Matrix 199 confrontation of the hive mind https://www.youtube.com/watch?v=yL9Y24ciNWs "This Reality" - is not significant.
 If you think 13 people talking in a room at once is same as 1 when dealing with the hive mind dialog (Airport scene before Air Force One arrives in Episode Two, the family members and who was speaking)....

 * "Shakespeare said that art is a mirror held up to nature.
 And that’s what it is.
 The nature is your nature, and all of these wonderful poetic images of mythology are referring to something in you.
 When your mind is simply trapped by the image out there so that you never make the reference to yourself, you have misread the image." - Skywalker Gaucho Lessons